-Another factor that might have caused heterogeneity in detection and might have affected the abundance estimate is the efficiency of human agents when looking for bear sign.
-Some Pyrenean bears (e.g., dominant adult males and few adult females) displayed stable spatial behavior over the years (Camarra et al. 2015), making their movements predictable in time and allowing the agents to become better at finding their signs (Fagen & Fagen 1996).
+Another factor that might have caused heterogeneity in detection and might have affected the abundance estimate is the efficiency of people looking for bear sign.
+Some Pyrenean bears (e.g., dominant adult males and few adult females) displayed stable spatial behavior over the years (Camarra et al. 2015), making their movements predictable in time and allowing the researchers to become better at finding their signs (Fagen & Fagen 1996).
 Extending our approach to spatial capture-recapture (SCR) models that account for individual heterogeneity in the detection process by estimating individual-specific activity could help alleviate those issues (Royle et al. 2014; Borchers & Fewster 2016).